FlakkenTime/Port_Scanner_and_Reporter/README.md

 available externally.
 For example may search for ports such as 22 (SSH), 1434 (MS-SQL0), 3306 (MySQL), etc. These kinds of services should not be available to the outside internet.

+5. Audit all ports and systems.
+Services not relevant to the system should not be open.
+Example a web server should not have port 22 and 25 open.